garyschulte/besu-zkvm/toolchain/README.md

 ---

 ## Quick Start
-Use the linux-amd64-gnu graal toolchain and riscv64 artifacts to build riscv64 native-images from linux amd64 java environment.
+Use the linux-amd64-gnu graal toolchain and riscv64 artifacts to build riscv64 native-images from linux amd64 java environment such as Ubuntu 24.04 or Debian Trixie.

 ```bash
 oras pull ghcr.io/consensys/besu-zkvm-artifacts:graalvm-dev-java21-24.0.2-linux-riscv64